Patton Oswalt: Early life

-Oswalt was born on January 27, 1969, in Portsmouth, Virginia, the son of Carla and Larry J. Oswalt, a career United States Marine Corps officer.
+Patton Oswalt was born on January 27, 1969, in Portsmouth, Virginia, the son of Carla and Larry J. Oswalt, a career United States Marine Corps officer.
 He was named after General George S. Patton.
 He has one younger brother, Matt Oswalt, a comedy writer best known for writing and starring in the YouTube web series Puddin.
 While he was a military brat, his family lived in Ohio and in Tustin, California, before settling in Sterling, Virginia.
 He is a 1987 graduate of Broad Run High School in Ashburn, Virginia.
+As a senior, he won first place for humorous dramatic interpretation in the Region II, Group AA forensics meet.
 He later attended the College of William & Mary where he majored in English and graduated with a Bachelor of Arts in 1991, and was initiated into the Alpha Theta chapter of the Phi Kappa Tau fraternity.
 In May 2023, Oswalt was made an honorary Doctor of Arts by William & Mary.
-He lived in San Francisco in the 1990s where he said "It was cheap, so, so cheap, and I was a young, hopeful comedian."
+He lived in San Francisco in the 1990s, where he said, "It was cheap, so, so cheap, and I was a young, hopeful comedian."